confetti-framework/docs/docs/the-basics/views.md

 > Looking for more information on how to write Go templates?
 Check out the [Text template documentation](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) and subsequent [HTML template documentation](https://golang.org/pkg/html/template/) to get started.

-Views and templates are there to separate your controller / application logic from your presentation logic.
+Views and templates are there to separate your controller/application logic from your presentation logic.
 A template consists of HTML, while a view contains data that you can use in the template.
 Views and templates are stored in the `resources/views` directory.

 ### HTML Response